sweeetland/lambda-hooks/README.md

 })
 ```

-3. useHooks returns a function withHooks.
+3 - useHooks returns a function withHooks.
 Pass your **async** lambda into the withHooks function to decorate your lambda and then export as normal.

 ```javascript
 const  handler = async (event, context) => {...}

 exports.handler = withHooks(handler)
 ```

+### Flow of Execution

+Todo: Diagram showing the order of execution.

 ## What the hook? 👀